Original Public Land Survey Field Notes of Minnesota

 - Scanning contract awarded: Perfect Image was awarded the contract to scan the field notes.
 They worked onsite at the Minnesota Historical Society to scan the documents, and began at the end of November 2010.
 Since the documents are rare, old, fragile, and bound, a planetary scanner and hand-turning pages and frequent adjustments were necessary.

 - Sample photos of the notebooks and storage boxes

 - Metadata record

-- If you need paper copies of the field notes before the digital versions
+- If you need paper copies of the field notes, please contact the Minnesota Historical Society:

 Minnesota Historical Society Library